 When they graduate, residents can apply with confidence for hospital privileges at regional health centres or surgical suites (subject to provincial guidelines).

 The advanced training we provide has helped our residents consistently achieve acceptance into full two- or three-year paediatric dentistry specialty programs in Canada and abroad.
 It is important to note, however, that the desire to pursue paediatric specialty training is NOT a requirement for acceptance into our program.

 Dental residents gain in-depth clinical skill in managing paediatric dental emergencies, including trauma and acute odontogenic infection/cellulitis.
 A dental assistant and attending paediatric dentist are always assigned to be on-call with our residents to help with emergencies that occur outside typical clinic hours.

 Residents also provide care to patients as part of our cleft lip and palate and craniofacial team clinics and are given the opportunity to "follow" a family as they are evaluated by other members of the team, including plastic surgery, speech/language pathology, and audiology.

-External rotations offer valuable opportunities to observe physicians and other medical staff diagnose and treat patients.
+External rotations offer valuable opportunities to observe physicians and other medical staff as they diagnose and treat patients.
 The goal of these experiences is to not only give residents clinical knowledge and experience, but to help them understand the roles different departments play within a collaborative care environment.

-An understanding of the specialized treatments that other services provide and the many different situations families/patients must navigate will ultimately enhance a dental provider's communications skills and lead to better care for patients.
+An understanding of the specialized treatments other services provide and the many different situations families/patients must navigate will ultimately enhance a dental provider's communications skills and lead to better care for patients.
 Experiences offered during external rotations depend on patient scheduling and take place at the discretion of departmental staff.

 We currently provide the following external rotations: